Svante Ingelsson: Loan to Pescara

 On 30 August 2019, he joined Pescara on loan.

-Loan to Kalmar
+Loan to Kalmar FF

-On 23 January 2020, he returned to Kalmar on loan until summer 2020.
+On 23 January 2020, he returned to Kalmar FF on loan until summer 2020.

 Loan to SC Paderborn

-On 23 September 2020, he joined German club SC Paderborn 07 on loan for the 2020–21 season.
+On 23 September 2020, he joined German club SC Paderborn on loan for the 2020–21 season.

 Hansa Rostock

-In June 2021 it was announced that Ingelsson would join FC Hansa Rostock, newly promoted to the 2.
+In June 2021, it was announced that Ingelsson would join Hansa Rostock, newly promoted to the 2.
 Bundesliga for the 2021–22 season.

+Sheffield Wednesday

+On 28 June 2024, Sheffield Wednesday announced Ingelsson would join the club on 1 July.
+He made his Wednesday debut against Plymouth Argyle on 11 August 2024, starting the game in a 4–0 victory.
+After featuring in the first four games of the season, and his assist against Plymouth Argyle, he was awarded the clubs player of the month for August.
+He scored his first goal for Wednesday away at Middlesbrough on Boxing Day, scoring the first goal in a dramatic comeback after Wednesday went 3–0 down.
+The following season he won the clubs August and October player of the month.

 International career

 Ingelsson represented the Sweden U17 team 17 times between 2013 and 2015, in which he scored two goals.
 In 2015, Ingelsson played his first game for the Sweden U19 team.